Forestdale, London

 Forestdale is a residential neighbourhood of southeast London in the London Borough of Croydon.
 It is sometimes considered to be part of Addington, its ancient and ecclesiastical parish.
-It is located south of Upper Shirley, east of Selsdon, south-west of Addington's historic centre, north-west of New Addington and north of Farleigh.
+It is located south of Upper Shirley, east of Selsdon, south-west of Addington's historic centre, north-west of New Addington and north of Farleigh and is east of West Wickham.

 Geography

 Forestdale has public green verges and a nature reserve with diverse walks.
 Adjoining are Addington and Croydon's closest golf courses.
-Forestdale is linked to Croydon via Addington by Featherbed Lane which skirts the suburb on one side.
+Forestdale is linked to Croydon via Addington by Featherbed Lane and is also linked towards Croydon or Orpington via West Wickham which skirts the suburb on one side.

 The suburb consists of cul-de-sacs running off four main roads, the cul-de-sacs being subdivided into several 'neighbourhoods'.
 All houses within a cul-de-sac are of the same style, but differ from other cul-de-sacs in style and materials, such as weatherboarding, brick colour and arrangement, and so uniformity of style is achieved within one cul-de-sac but differs from the others.

 Forestdale contains a community centre (The Forum) on Pixton Way.
 There is a small row of shops at the junction of Featherbed Lane and Selsdon Park Road, which contains a pub (The Forestdale Arms).
 The fish & chip shop here (McDermott's) was voted the best in London and the South-East in 2005.